yuchenyang1994/ollama-commit-message/README.md

 pre-commit install --hook-type commit-msg
 ```

-Okay, AI will help you complete your message with every submission.
+Okay, AI will help you complete your message with every commit.